jefgu/AniSwipe/README.md

-# AnimeSwipe
+# AniSwipe

-AnimeSwipe is a mobile-first anime voting app.
+AniSwipe is a mobile-first anime voting app.
 Users log in with a lightweight username, review anime cards, and vote `Watch` or `Skip`.
 The app stores votes persistently, shows aggregate results, and surfaces matches based on anime the current user liked.

 ## Theme